Sunday, August 25, 2024

 I awoke to the usual rumble of city traffic

-and for the first time felt sad
+for the first time felt the loss of a life passed;

 daily breaking on my shore;

-the roar of their conflicting energies:
+the roar of conflicting energies: the screeching,

-the screeching, bellowing of breaks, exhausts, pistons.
+bellowing breaks, exhausts, pistons.

 Tuesday, August 20, 2024